SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### mereology

 Mereology is the study of parts and wholes.
-A gestalt is a thing that is ⟮c+;more than the sum of its parts⟯
+A gestalt is a thing that is ⟮more than the sum of its parts⟯

 #### universals